 Bainbridge is a somewhat small city located in the state of Georgia.
 With a population of 12,081 people and four constituent neighborhoods, Bainbridge is the 75th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bainbridge is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bainbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bainbridge is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bainbridge who work in sales jobs (12.01%), healthcare suport services (10.90%), and office and administrative support (10.88%).

 The per capita income in Bainbridge in 2018 was $19,025, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $76,100 for a family of four.
 However, Bainbridge contains both very wealthy and poor people as well.

 Bainbridge is an extremely ethnically-diverse city.
 The people who call Bainbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bainbridge residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Bainbridge include English, Scots-Irish, German, Irish, and Italian.

 The most common language spoken in Bainbridge is English.
 Other important languages spoken here include Spanish and Italian.